 Deciding to plant perennials was a light-bulb moment for me.
 Every May, I would trudge to the garden center and purchase flats of annuals.
-I planted them and then had to maintain them for the rest of the summer.
-About 20 years ago I decided enough was enough.
+I planted them, which was a chore, and then had to maintain them for the rest of the summer.
+About twenty years ago, I decided enough was enough.
 I did not buy even one single flat of annuals.

-Keep a garden hose easily accessible.
+3. Keep a garden hose handy.

 Gardening and watering go hand-in-hand.
 You really can’t have a successful garden if you neglect your watering responsibilities.
-The thing to do is make the watering process as easy as possible.
-Strategically place hose stands in convenient places.
+The thing to do to simplify the process is to strategically place hose stands in convenient places.
 Definitely have one in the front and one in the back.
-When I got the hose stand for my back yard, my life suddenly became much easier!
+When I got the hose stand for my backyard, my life suddenly became much easier!
 No more dragging the hose around the house.
 No more coiling it on the ground.
 A hose stand keeps your hose clean and ready to use.

-Plant in containers.
+4. Plant in containers.

-Purchase the proper, time-saving tools.
+5. Purchase the proper, time-saving tools.

 Here are my go-to, can’t-live-without garden tools.
 I own and highly recommend each one.

 So there you have it.
 Even if you don’t agree with my methods, you have to admit they do simplify the process.
 If you love to plant annuals, go for it!
-I just couldn’t do it anymore…but truth be told I am always tempted by the pink geraniums!
+I just couldn’t do it anymore…but truth be told, I am always tempted by the pink geraniums!